Dental Implants in Phoenix, AZ: Restore Your Smile

 While dental implants can be a more expensive option than other tooth replacement methods, they offer a number of advantages, including:

-- Longevity: Dental implants can last a lifetime, while other tooth replacement methods, such as dentures and bridges, typically need to be replaced every few years.
+- Longevity: They can last a lifetime, while other tooth replacement methods, such as dentures and bridges, typically need to be replaced every few years.

-- Natural appearance: Dental implants look and function just like natural teeth.
+- Natural appearance: They look and function just like natural teeth.

-- Comfort: Dental implants are very comfortable to wear and do not require any special care or maintenance.
+- Comfort: They are very comfortable to wear and do not require any special care or maintenance.

-Here are some additional things to consider when thinking about the cost of dental implants:
+Here are some additional things to consider when thinking about the cost:

 - Dental insurance: Some dental insurance plans cover the cost of dental implants, but the coverage varies from plan to plan.
-It is important to check with your insurance company to see how much of the cost of dental implants will be covered.
+It is important to check with your insurance company to see how much of the cost will be covered.

-- Payment plans: Many dentists offer payment plans for dental implants.
-This can make it easier to afford the procedure.
+- Payment plans: Many dentists offer payment plans that make it easier to afford the procedure.

-- Financing options: There are a number of financing options available for dental implants.
-These options can help you spread out the cost of the procedure over time.
+- Financing options: There are a number of financing options available that can help you spread out the cost of the procedure over time.

 If you are missing teeth, talk to Dr. Trujillo about dental implants.
-He can help you determine if dental implants are the right choice for you and answer any questions you have about the procedure.
+He can help you determine if they are the right choice for you and answer any questions you have about the procedure.

-Schedule an appointment today with Dr. Trujillo at Arizona Periodontal Group in Phoenix, AZ.
-Bring your questions about dental implants.
+Schedule an appointment today with Dr. Trujillo at Arizona Periodontal Group in Phoenix, AZ, and bring your questions.

 We look forward to seeing you.